Cheese

 Understanding the key chemical compounds helps explain why cheese pairs well with certain ingredients.

-Bioactive fatty acid present in cheese from grass-fed milk; associated with anti-inflammatory and potential metabolic benefits
+Fatty acid from grass-fed milk that increases with aging; exhibits anti-inflammatory and potential metabolic benefits

 Quick Tips